MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

 ##  <a name="BMRK_Package"></a> Issue 1
  **Issue**

  I get a “Package installation did not succeed.
 Try to install the Windows Server Essentials Connector again.
-If the issue persists, contact your network administrator” error when connecting a computer to the server
+If the issue persists, contact your network administrator�? error when connecting a computer to the server

  **Description**

- This issue may occur if you connect a computer to a server that is running [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] while other Windows updates or application installations are pending and the Connector installation is canceled.
+ This issue may occur if you connect a computer to a server that is running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials while other Windows updates or application installations are pending and the Connector installation is canceled.

  **Solution**